• Skip to main content

 Summary (North to South): Astoria, Newport, Florence, North Bend/Coos Bay.

 Most people probably don’t seek out towns on the Oregon Coast because of history or museums.
 But as a bonus, there is a lot to learn here.
-In addition to formal museums, natural science is fascinating, and most natural locations in the parks provide informational placards.
+In addition to formal museums, natural science is fascinating, and many park locations provide informational placards.

 I think it’s essential to learn about the Coast Tribes, who lived here for thousands of years before the first European settlers started to venture west.
 I’ve tried to find deeper indigenous insights in museums — and some exist — but the offerings tend to begin around the beginning of the 1900s.